joe-castle/timrjs/README.md

 #### Parameters
 **startTime**

 The time at which to start the timer.
 Accepts time as a string, e.g. '10:00' or the time in seconds, e.g. 600.
+Will also accept a string containing a whole number, e.g. '600'.

 If the provided time is invalid (wrong type, or incorrect time format) an error will be thrown.
+Currently we only support times up to 23:59:59.

 If the time is set to 0, the timer will act as a stopwatch and count up rather than down.